 Learn how to better manage your stress, decrease anxiety, and unlock your potential with individual counselling or through a Mind-Body Skills Group.

-(Or, if you’re not ready to commit, sign up to the newsletter for weekly information, tips and stories of self care and stress management.)
+(Or, if you’re not ready to commit, sign up to the newsletter for information, tips and stories of self care and stress management.)

 For people especially motivated to change, counselling offers an in-depth way to tune into your past experiences, examine how you’ve incorporated them into your life, and transform yourself with new skills that let you cope with old and new stresses.